Things To Do in Stari Grad, Hvar Island, Croatia by JetSettingFools.com

 Jurin Podrum

-A casual eatery with phenomenal pizzas, Marko’s is our go-to spot for an easy-going and inexpensive night out in Stari Grad.
-We enjoy the house specialty pizza (look on the second page of Pizza listings), but pasta and meat dishes are also available.
-Read reviews
+A casual eatery with phenomenal pizzas, Marko’s is our go-to spot for an inexpensive night out.
+We enjoy the house specialty pizza, but the pasta and meat dishes are also available.

 Kod Barba Luke

-Kod Barba Luke is an establishment that came highly recommended to us by our local Stari Grad friends.
-The harbor-facing restaurant offers breakfast, lunch and dinner…or just wine!
+This establishment that came highly recommended to us by our local Stari Grad friends.
+The harbor-facing location offers breakfast, lunch and dinner…or just wine!
 Read reviews

-The charming Antika restaurant in Stari Grad is a favorite spot for seafood and pasta.
-The food is delicious, the service is top notch and the atmosphere is on point!
+This charming restaurant is a favorite spot for seafood and pasta.
+The dishes are delicious, the service is top notch and the atmosphere is on point!
 Read reviews

 Za Pod Zub